You want to buy a Handpan?

 Minis vs. Normal

-Handpans that have additional notes between the outer edge of the notes and the Ding.
-These are mostly handpans with more than 11 notes on top.
+Handpans that have additional notes between the outer edge of the notes and the thing are called "mutants".

 When handling the instrument you should consider a few points:

-UNCONDITIONALLY protect the Handpan from direct sunlight, i.e. do not leave the Handpan in the sun and certainly do not play them, as they can go out of tune (the "pans" get very hot!).
-If the handpan does heat up, be sure to let it cool down to room temperature before playing it again.
+It is IMPORTANT to protect the handpan from direct sunlight, i.e. do not leave the handpans in the sun and certainly do not play them, as they can become out of tune (the "pans" get very hot!).
+If the Handpan does heat up, be sure to let it cool down to room temperature before playing.

 Do not play with mallets or other objects on the handpan!
-Only with your fingers!
+Only with the fingers!

 Avoid wetness (does not apply to stainless steel Handpans)

 Protect the Handpan from moisture and high humidity!
-I.e. do not store in a damp cellar; also be careful when camping with the morning dew - there have been some nasty surprises at some handpan festivals.
-If your instrument does get wet, wipe it dry immediately with a cloth and store it in a dry place so that the residual moisture can evaporate from inaccessible areas.
-Use oil afterwards to protect the handpan from rust.
+I.e. do not store e.g. in the damp cellar; caution also when camping with the morning dew - on so some Handpan festivals there were already so some bad surprises.
+If your instrument does get wet, wipe it dry immediately with a cloth and store it in a dry place so that the residual moisture from inaccessible areas can evaporate.

 Remove rings, watches and other jewelry on hands for play to avoid scratches.

-Do not store the instrument permanently in a bag or backpack, use it only for transport, otherwise there is a risk of rust.
-Steel must breathe (does not apply to some stainless handpans).
+Do not store the instrument permanently in a bag or backpack, but only use it for transport, otherwise there is a risk of rust.
+Steel must breathe.

 Depending on the manufacturer or material, the handpan must be oiled to protect it from rust.